If You Like Laura Kinsale…. Hosted by Janine

 Heroine type: Varied

 If Kinsale has a heroine type, I’m stumped as to what it is.
 Her heroines each have unique personalities and come from diverse backgrounds.
 Like her heroes, they are psychologically complex, but they range from innocent and sometimes painfully naive (Olympia from Seize the Fire or Leda from The Shadow and the Star) to experienced and bitterly cynical (Leigh from The Prince of Midnight and Melanthe from For My Lady’s Heart).
-Even when two have something in common — for example, Melanthe and Folie from My Sweet Folly are both widows first married at a young age; Leda book reviewand Zenia from The Dream Hunter are both born on the wrong side of the blanket — they have vastly different temperaments and attitudes toward their circumstances.
+Even when two have something in common — for example, Melanthe and Folie from My Sweet Folly are both widows first married at a young age; Leda and Zenia from The Dream Hunter are both born on the wrong side of the blanket — they have vastly different temperaments and attitudes toward their circumstances.
 If readers’ opinions on this differ from mine, I would welcome hearing them.

 Hero type: Alone, tortured and determined